Skip to content

 In the manufacturing world, numerous applications require the benefit of high-temperature plastic.
 The repetitive movement of many factory machines can generate significant heat via friction, and the fabrication of items requires high temperatures to melt or mold the material into a desired shape.

 The medical industry also requires high-temperature plastics.
 These materials can withstand the strenuous sanitation methods necessary for medical equipment.
-Similarly, the food packaging industry benefits from these materials due to their ability to withstand cooking temperatures and their ability to handle sanitation processes.
+Similarly, the food packaging industry benefits from these materials due to their ability to withstand cooking temperatures and handle sanitation processes.

 Tips for Testing Plastic Materials in High-Temperature Environments